Scotland travel update | New tours of the UK!

 Licence requirements

 Whether you're visiting Scotland from the US, India or even Australia, you can rest assured that as long as your licence is valid and in date, you can drive in Scotland and the rest of the UK.
-If you're visiting from the European Union, then you can drive any type of vehicle listed on your license.
+If you're visiting from the European Union, then you can drive any type of vehicle listed on your licence.

-LICENSE REQUIREMENTS
+LICENCE REQUIREMENTS

 Australian license All Australian driving licences are valid.